sthefanny12/PPG-Signals-and-Cholesterol-Concentration-Database/README.md

 | Adults | SBP 110 - 134 Y DBP 85 -77 |
 | Advanced ages | SBP 121 - 147 Y DBP 83 - 91 |

+#### Data files:
+The dataset was made in 3 formats:
+- CSV (comma-separated-value) format
+- Matlab (r) format
+- Python: in this format we apply the scipy.io library to read .mat files.

+#### CSV format:
+For CSV files, a folder is provided within data called “Subjects_csv” which contains:
+- the PPG record for each patient which is assigned a number “SUBJECT##_PPG.csv”, each file contains the frequency, time and sampled signal.

+#### Python library:
+Python files:
+- For the python files we made use of one of its famous libraries “scipy.io”, with this library we use the files uploaded in this repository both as .csv and .mat since it allows us to work with both.

 ### How to Use the Dataset

 ##### In MATLAB